Rise of the Underdog: Giroud-inspired Montpellier stun PSG and claim shock Ligue 1 title | Goal.com

 Rise of the Underdog: Giroud-inspired Montpellier stun PSG and claim shock Ligue 1 title

-Since their Qatari takeover in 2012, Paris Saint-Germain have bossed Ligue 1, consistenly stamping their authority over the French top flight due to their unrivalled riches.
+Since their Qatari takeover in 2012, Paris Saint-Germain have bossed Ligue 1, consistently stamping their authority over the French top flight due to their unrivalled riches.

 However, on the cusp of their domination, a club of modest means on France’s south coast pulled off a final act of defiance in 2012, as Montpellier claimed the Ligue 1 title for the first time in their history.